 You can create custom workouts that include goals for each workout step and for varied distances, times, and calories.
-You can create and find more workouts using Garmin Connect or select a training plan that has built-in workouts, and transfer them to your device.
+You can create workouts using Garmin Connect or select a training plan that has built-in workouts from Garmin Connect, and transfer them to your device.